 Q. Why can’t I find a route for my dates?

-Q. Do the Ferries only run between the islands?
+Q. Do the Ferries only run between the Greek Islands?

-A. No. You can also get the ferry to and from Turkey and Italy and some small ferries also run between Mainland towns.
+A. No. You can also get the ferry to and from Turkey and Italy, and some small ferries also run between Mainland towns.
+Many come and go from Athens, of course, but also from Thessaloniki, Patras, Igoumenitsa and a few other mainland ports too.

 Q. Can’t I just get a ticket on board?